atelier-saulx/based/packages/react/README.md

 ## useLoading

-Observes if any active `useQuery` hook is loading.
+Observes if any active `useBasedQuery` hook is loading.

 ```js
 import { useLoading } from '@based/react'